-Cardioembolism causes approximately 20% of all ischaemic strokes.8 Embolic material formed within the heart or large arteries travels through the arterial system, lodging in a vessel and partially or completely occluding it.
+Cardioembolism causes approximately 20% of all ischaemic strokes.
+Embolic material formed within the heart or large arteries travels through the arterial system, lodging in a vessel and partially or completely occluding it.
 The most common causes are atrial fibrillation and valvular heart disease.
-Rare causes of embolism include air, fat, cholesterol, bacteria, and tumour tissues.9 metabolic disorders, and inherited conditions such as Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy (CADASIL).
+Rare causes of embolism include air, fat, cholesterol, bacteria, and tumour tissues.